By making a few simple tweaks to our life style, we can be sure to beat the bloat and shed fat from around the middle.

 1. Eat ancient grains

-Many find their stomachs balloon after eating a bowl of pasta or bread.
-By switching to gluten free grains you can still enjoy your favourite sandwich, but without the bloat.
+Some find their stomachs balloon after eating a bowl of pasta or bread.
+You may want to try switching to ancient grains - you can still enjoy your favourite sandwich, but without the bloat.

 Try buckwheat, amaranth, millet, quinoa, brown rice, wild rice or gluten free oats.
 These all come in bread, pasta, flour and noodle form.

 Tame stomach bloating by having a daily dose of yoghurt rich in good bacteria.

 Unsweetened natural yoghurt with live cultures are the best.

 It may sound simple, but so many of us don’t chew our food properly.
 Bacteria then feeds off large food particles causing gas and bloating.

 4. Make a fruity appetiser

 Pineapple and papaya contain digestive enzymes called bromelain and papain.
 These may help to pre-digest our food, which minimises fermentation and bloating within the gut.